human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

     - near: fascism, monarchy, Islam, Catholocism
     - mixed: socialism, democracy, republic, Satanism, tribalism

-##### against anarchy
+##### anti-anarchy

-The worst attitude is to deny the state, as with anarchy.
+The worst attitude is to deny the state as such, ie, anarchy.
 This immature repression causes the state to assume the worst possible forms.
 Anarchy is the most insidious form of collectivism.
 Communists spread the lie of anarchy among conscientious but naive youth.
 They become the useful idiots and cannon fodder of collectivist states.

 Government is not mind control but control by the mind, according to principle.